Palette Talk – an Overview

 Yellow Ochre

-Transparent Oxide Brown (Burnt Sienna substitute)
+Transparent Oxide Brown (Burnt Sienna

 Burnt Umber or Raw Umber